 Pajamas and a Story

-Cozy up in your favorite pajamas, sit on pillows by the tree, and read special Christmas stories.
+Cozy up in your favorite pajamas, sit on pillows by the tree and read special Christmas stories.
 There are many wonderful books highlighting this time of year, including:

-Warm up some cider or hot cocoa to share, and enjoy some read aloud time.
+Warm up some cider or hot cocoa to share, and enjoy some read-aloud time.
 You'll find that even older kids and teens will enjoy this tradition.

 Christmas Talent Night

 Usher in Christmas with some fun and laughter.
-Before the big night, write out several ideas on small strips of paper that people will have to perform.
+Before the big night, write out several ideas on small paper strips that people will have to perform.
 Have family members choose one piece of paper and then perform their talent for the rest of the group.
 Have the audience rate the acts on a scale of one to ten.
 Here are a few ideas to get your creative juices flowing:

 - Create a medley of your favorite childhood Christmas songs, and hum them.